 Famously used with Jalapeños, we took a spin on Cowboy Candy by substituting Aji Omnicolors for Jalapenos.
 We found that we like Aji Omnicolors better than Jalapeños to make Cowboy Candy for their extra heat and unique fruity flavor.
 It tastes amazing with the sugar and vinegar base, and the longer you leave the peppers soaking in the brine - the more delicious they get!

 Give this recipe a try and let us know what you think!

 1/2 lbs Aji Omnicolors, fresh and firm

 2 cups sugar

 Wearing gloves, remove the stems from all of the Aji Omnicolor peppers, and discard them.
-You can easily slice a small disc off of the stem-end along with the stem.